LemonJust/synapse-redistribution/README.md

 ## Data visualization

 **data_vizualization** folder contains the code to visualize synaptic distribution in 3D ( as a point-cloud and voxels) and plot DB-planes.
+After you have imported the data and calculated the DB-plane, please follow the steps in  **DataVisualization.mlx** to get familiar with all the plotting methods.